 Where to Put Your Bird Bath

-No two yards, landscapes, or gardens are the same, and it can be difficult to decide where the best place to put a bird bath may be.
+No two yards, landscapes, or gardens are the same, and it can be difficult to decide where the best place to put a bird bath could be.
 By considering different factors, birders can evaluate their yard's layout and local birds' needs to choose the ideal placement.

 - Size: The size and weight of the bath are critical when choosing placement.
 A heavy concrete bird bath will be difficult to move and could damage delicate plants or sink into soft soil.
 A smaller, lighter bath, on the other hand, needs shelter from strong winds that may cause tips.